Delusoire/spicetify-extensions/extensions/sort-plus/assets/README.md

 i: This extension has settings that are accessible right under spotify's.

-ii: Holding ctrl while sorting inverts the ascending order.
+ii: Holding Shift while sorting inverts the ascending order.